The Calimanco Project

 Now I’ve inadvertently introduced the answer to the question that often crops up, „How on earth can wool, let alone that of those coarse longwool breeds, mimick silk?“ Simple answer: Colours.
 Both silk and wool are easy to dye with period dyestuffs, and keep the colours well.
 Linen and cotton are and do not.
 That’s basically it.
 With a non-crimpy, shiny wool and calendaring, you even get a sheen that would look almost, but not quite, entirely unlike that of silk.
 (I haven’t seen a freshly calendared period calimanco in person yet, though.)

-Linda Baumgarten writes in What Clothes Reveal, “Colorful calimancoes that had been glazed mimicked more expensive silks, yet their long-lasting worsted fiber content was appropriate for a workingwoman’s garment.” (p.
+Linda Baumgarten writes in What Clothes Reveal, “Colorful calimancoes that had been glazed mimicked more expensive silks, yet their long-lasting worsted fiber content was appropriate for a workingwoman’s garment.??? (p.
 114) There’s a picture of a striped and a brocaded worsted fabric on the same page.

 As long as I don’t own a drawloom, a damask or even brocade is unattainable, but the Nordiska Museet also has a multitude of samples of striped worsted fabrics that seem doable.
 I found a name for that type of fabric: calimanco.
 Here’s what they look like: